 We all know how amazing dolphins can be - after all, they're incredibly intelligent, talk to each other, cooperate with one another and even form human-like societies.
 They can also be trained to save other dolphins.

-The vaquita porpoise is an endangered species of dolphin, with less than 40 of these mammals still alive in their natural habitat.
-The Mexican government aims to use US Navy-trained dolphins to find and herd vaquita porpoises into a marine refuge.
+The vaquita porpoise is an endangered species of dolphin, with less than 40 of these mammals estimated, in 2017, to be alive in their natural habitat.
+The Mexican government aimed to use US Navy-trained dolphins to find and herd vaquita porpoises into a marine refuge.

 Yes, you read that right, snakes are now being used in massages!
 It's no surprise that the most popular pets in the UK are dogs (24%) and cats (17%), though many people prefer more unconventional pets, such as snakes.